ECOSOPHÌA – The and kitchen design collection

 Sustainable architecture declined in a city forest

 When space becomes an increasingly precious resource, especially in rapdly-expanding urban contexts, one way to increase green areas could be to construct them vertically, thus freeing the land for other purposes.
-The “vertical forest” concept has become a sustainable residential model, a metropolitan reforestation project that contributes to regenerating urban environments and their biodiversity.
+The “vertical forest” concept has become a sustainable residential model, a metropolitan reforestation that contributes to regenerating urban environments and their biodiversity.
 Adding plants to the outside of buildings increases the quality of the air in the city as well as the energy efficiency of the actual buildings.
 Different plant species contribute to creating a special microclimate that produces humidity and oxygen, absorbs CO2 particles and particulates.
 A variety of plants and trees can also attract birds, butterflies and insects, favouring the spontaneous return of fauna to metropolitan areas.
 And let's not forget aesthetics: these green architectural compositions change with the season, giving the city an appearance that never repeats itself as the year unfolds.

 Sustainable architecture in harmony with nature